Los-angeles-de-Byron/custom_syscall/README.md

     make menuconfig
     ```

-    <small> You will get a pop up window with the list of menus and you can select the items for the new configuration.
-If your unfamiliar with the configuration just check for the file systems menu and check whether “ext4” is chosen or not, if not select it and save the configuration. </small>
+    <i> You will get a pop up window with the list of menus and you can select the items for the new configuration.
+If your unfamiliar with the configuration just check for the file systems menu and check whether “ext4” is chosen or not, if not select it and save the configuration. </i>

     c.
 Compile the kernel